 2. Amazing nature

 If you prefer a holiday away from mass tourism, or you want to spend your time exploring beaches and enjoying nature, Sithonia is the place for you.
-The 516.848 km2 of pine forests, vineyards, grasslands and hills, without many resorts or luxury modern facilities, brings you the feeling of connection with nature that surrounds you.
-Here you can see the biggest natural harbour in Greece -Porto Koufo as well as one of the oldest pine trees in the world if you go hiking.
+The 516.848 km2 of pine forests, vineyards, grasslands, and hills, without many resorts or luxury modern facilities, brings you the feeling of connection with nature that surrounds you.
+Here you can see the biggest natural harbor in Greece – Porto Koufo as well as one of the oldest pine trees in the world if you go hiking.
 Oh, and you should probably visit Ammouliani- the only inhabited island in Halkidiki, mostly because it is nothing less than paradise.

 3. Relaxing atmosphere

 It is rarely too hot in Sithonia because of the pine trees everywhere and the soft breeze that wafts among them.
 It gives this place a wonderful relaxing vibe.
 And not only that.
 Everything in Sithonia is slow and aims to celebrate life.
-You will feel it in the locals’ smiles, on every beach, small shop, restaurants, fishing villages and small bays.
+You will feel it in the locals’ smiles, on every beach, small shop, restaurant, fishing village, and small bay.
 So take a sip of Greek Frappe lay back and enjoy life in its purest form.
-And when you are done relaxing, take a tour around the island and visit all those little picturesque villages away from beaches and seaside area.
+And when you are done relaxing, take a tour around the island and visit all those little picturesque villages away from beaches and seaside areas.

 4. Camping holiday style

-Sithonia peninsula is the place with some of the most beautiful camping sites in the world!
-If you opt to spend your holiday camping (or glamping!), you will have a very hard task- to choose among more than 10 gorgeous camps in Sithonia.
-They offer everything you can possibly want in a camp and are a great choice for nature lovers.
+Sithonia peninsula is a place with some of the most beautiful camping sites in the world!
+If you opt to spend your holiday camping (or glamping!), you will have a very hard task – to choose among more than 10 gorgeous camps in Sithonia.
+They offer everything you can want in a camp and are a great choice for nature lovers.

 5. Authentic northern Greece culture

-As well as the whole area, Sithonia has rich history, and if you look further, you will find incredible stories from ancient Greece to the heartbreaking 20th century history of Sithonia.
+As well as the whole area, Sithonia has a rich history, and if you look further, you will find incredible stories from ancient Greece to the heartbreaking 20th-century history of Sithonia.

-Don’t forget to visit Parthenonas-a village with rich history dating from the 10th century.
+Don’t forget to visit Parthenonas – a village with a rich history dating from the 10th century.